badarithm/poker-hands/README.md

 </ul>

 ## Installation instructions
-Repository already contains base framework installation / file structure.
+Repository already contains basic framework installation / file structure (except vendor, of course).
 Once pulled, have to execute <code>composer install</code>.
+Once that is done, execute <code>php artisan start:setup</code>.
+It will create local config files, db, ask for default user info and eventually will start the development server.

+Additionally, development server can be accessed by executing <code>php artisan serve --port=9000</code> (assuming that port 9000 is available).

 ## License